 Students who take this course should acquire a sound knowledge of principles, concepts and practices of Industrial Relations and the capacity to advance his/her knowledge in the area.
-Among other things the student will be exposed to the institutions, concepts and outcomes arising from modern employment relationships; the implications arising from conflicts of interest between employers and employees as well as the changes taking place in the world of work.
-Students are encouraged to think critically about the implications for their own future as well as the future of society.
-In addition students will enhance their capacity for independent learning and information seeking in the field of Industrial Relations; their ability to work in group settings and their skills in evaluating and managing the kinds of conflict that emerge from the employment contract.
+Among other things the student will be exposed to the institutions, and outcomes arising from modern employment relationships; the implications arising from conflicts of interest between employers and employees as well as the changes taking place in the world of work.
+In addition students will enhance their capacity for independent learning and information seeking in the field of Industrial Relations; and their skills in evaluating and managing the kinds of conflict that emerge from the employment contract.